 However, shrimp is very low in total fat, with about 1.5 grams (g) per serving and almost no saturated fat at all.
 Saturated fat is known to be particularly harmful to the heart and blood vessels, in part because our bodies can efficiently convert it to low-density lipoprotein (LDL), otherwise known as “bad” cholesterol.
 But an LDL level is only part of what influences your heart disease risk.
 Read more about the causes and risks of heart disease.

-Since my patients often ask me about shrimp and cholesterol, I decided to review the medical literature and discovered a fascinating study from The Rockefeller University.
-In 1996, Dr. Elizabeth De Oliveira and colleagues put a shrimp based diet to the test.
-Eighteen men and women were fed about 10 ounces of shrimp, supplying nearly 600 mg of cholesterol, every day for three weeks.
-On a rotating schedule, the subjects were also fed a two-eggs-per-day diet, furnishing about the same amount of cholesterol, for three weeks, as well as a baseline very low cholesterol diet for another three weeks.
+Since my patients often ask me about shrimp and cholesterol, I decided to review the medical literature and discovered a fascinating study from Rockefeller University.
+In 1996, Dr. Elizabeth De Oliveira e Silva and colleagues put a shrimp-based diet to the test.
+Eighteen men and women were fed about 10 ounces of shrimp — supplying nearly 600 mg of cholesterol — every day for three weeks.
+On a rotating schedule, the subjects were also fed a two-eggs-per-day diet, furnishing about the same amount of cholesterol, for three weeks.
+They were fed a baseline low-cholesterol diet for another three weeks.

 After the three weeks were up, the shrimp diet did in fact raise LDL cholesterol by about 7 percent compared to the low-cholesterol diet.
 However, it also increased HDL, or “good” cholesterol, by 12 percent and lowered triglycerides by 13 percent.
 This reveals that shrimp had a total positive effect on cholesterol because it improved both HDL and triglycerides a total of 25 percent with a net improvement of 18 percent.